Open-and-Sustainable/prismAId/README.md

 ## Notes
 - Ensure that you have fully read the [User Manual](user_manual/manual.md) and the [technical FAQs](user_manual/technical_faqs.md).
 - For troubleshooting with software bugs, to submit requests for new functionalities, or to engage in discussions, submit an [issue](/../../issues) or participate in [GitHub Discussions](/../../discussions).
-- **Forthcoming** additional **features**: support of ChatGPT4 Omni model and batch execution processes.
-Both features significantly decrease the execution cost of reviews.
+- Forthcoming features include support for batch execution processes, which can halve the cost of reviews at the expense of a delay of up to 24 hours.

 * * *

 ## Contributing
 Contributions are welcome!
 If you'd like to improve prismAId, please create a new branch in the repo and submit a pull request.
 We encourage you to submit issues for bugs, feature requests, and suggestions.
 Please make sure to adhere to our coding standards and commit guidelines found in [`CONTRIBUTING.md`](CONTRIBUTING.md).
+Please also adhere to our [`CODE_OF_CONDUCT.md`](CODE_OF_CONDUCT.md.md).

 * * *